knightss27/mdsvex-pages/README.md

 npm install
 ```

-Look at the README for [rollup-plugin-mdsvex-pages](https://github.com/knightss27/rollup-plugin-mdsvex-pages) for setting options and routes.
+Look at [Setup](https://github.com/knightss27/rollup-plugin-mdsvex-pages#setup) for setting options and routes.
 (Currently keeping this information there so I don't have to worry about keeping two very similar pages up to date)